Travel Postcard: 48 hours in Benin's voodoo heartland

-OUIDAH, Benin (Reuters) - The small club-shaped West African country of Benin is not on most tourists’ radar but its palm-fringed white sand beaches in the south and surprisingly good wildlife parks in the dusty north will reward more intrepid travelers.
+OUIDAH, Benin, June 21 (Reuters) - The small club-shaped West African country of Benin is not on most tourists’ radar but its palm-fringed white sand beaches in the south and surprisingly good wildlife parks in the dusty north will reward more intrepid travellers.

 It has some of the best and cheapest food in the region, blending French and African influences.
 But the biggest reason to visit is the country’s rich and intriguing history; for hundreds of years it was at the mercy of the slave trade and it remains famous for being the birthplace of voodoo.